KeiGiang/Nude-solutions-developer-assignment/README.md

 * Typescript support for React frontend
 * Redux/Sagas to handle FE app state & API calls
 * Unit tests for both FE and BE
+* Styling of the items table for nicer alignment between columns

 These are items I skipped over in consideration of the time/effort required to learn and/or implement them.